Tour requests for over 15 people will require special arrangements. All tour requests must be submitted 2 weeks prior to

 ATM machines are located in the ticketing lobby and post-security across from The Heritage Book Store.

 Courtesy phones offering complimentary local service have been placed throughout the terminal.

-Beverage and snack machines are located next to the Visitor Information and Military Welcome Center and throughout the terminal.
+Beverage and snack machines are located next to the Visitor Information and Military Welcome Center and throughout the terminal concourses.

 FedEx has a drop off box and a full-service office located at 3605 Concorde Drive, Vandalia, Ohio 45377.
 Please visit their website for more information.

 Postage Stamps are available through the Fifth Third Bank ATM located pre-security.
 A mail drop is located in the Terminal Building, at post-security across from Boston Stoker.